thelonejordan/flight_controller/DOCS.md

 ***"Reading the I/O line levels requires the clock of the `PIO` controller to be enabled, otherwise `PIO_PDSR` reads the levels present on the I/O line at the time the clock was disabled."***

 I searched the datasheet, but didn’t find a clue how to enable the clock.
 So I advanced further, and while writing the code for UART initialization, I stumbled upon this [forum](http://forum.arduino.cc/index.php?topic=179431.msg1342932#msg1342932), where someone mentioned about enabling the peripheral clock for UART.
 So I referred to the Peripheral Identifier section of the datasheet and found a list of `PID`s (Peripheral Identifiers) and their corresponding peripheral.
 I found the peripheral `PIOD` with `PID` 14.
-Then I included the line of code (mentioned below) in my ‘declaring pins as input ‘ program, and pin 12 is successfully declared as input and everything works fine. `PCER0` stands for Peripheral Clock Enable Register 0.
+Then I included the line of code (mentioned below) in my "declaring pins as input" program, and pin 12 is successfully declared as input and everything works fine. `PCER0` stands for Peripheral Clock Enable Register 0.

 ```cpp
 PMC->PMC_PCER0 |= PMC_PCER0_PID14;             //Enable PIOD Clock